 It’s no secret that event attendees come to network.
 They want to meet the right people and maximize their time and opportunities.
 Events that facilitate connections and relationships are the ones that will grow.
 PCMA recently did a great job of this at their annual Education Conference.

-Sponsors are also thinking more about engagement and prioritizing unique and memorable sponsorship opportunities, rather than simply placing logos all over the place.
+Sponsors are also thinking more about engagement.
+They’ve started to prioritize unique and memorable sponsorship opportunities rather than simply placing logos all over the place.

 The good news is, technology drives face-to-face connections by providing options such as group discussions, private in-app chats, gamification and more.
 You can also track the number of interactions between attendees to prove engagement.
-For sponsorship, there are a ton of creative options for featuring sponsors within your mobile app, increasing click-through rates, and getting the data you need to prove attendee engagement with sponsors.
+For sponsorship, there are a ton of creative options for featuring sponsors within your mobile app.
+There are also effective ways to increase click-through rates and get the data you need to prove attendee engagement with sponsors.

 Establishing Budget and Event Goals

 One of the most interesting and entertaining sessions I attended was hosted by event planner Christy Lamagna, from Strategic Meeting & Events.
-She had a ton of fascinating ‘hacks’ planners could use to slash their budget, and it made me appreciate how creative planners are for bringing their visions to reality.
+She had a ton of fascinating ‘hacks’ planners could use to slash their budget.
+It made me appreciate how creative planners are for bringing their visions to reality.
 The key takeaway was that every budget decision should relate back to your goals.
 For example, if your goal is higher engagement, how important are table centerpieces?